 Remember, time is of the essence so be sure to gather as much information as you can before making your report:

-Some farm animals such as native sheep and cattle breeds are able to cope with cold or wet conditions and don't need assistance in winter weather.
+Some farm animals such as native sheep and cattle breeds can cope with cold or wet conditions and don't need assistance in winter weather.

 However, you should contact the RSPCA or your local equivalent about: